 When we talk about the business development and leading of a business, the executives are the people who usually have or would like to get a deeper understanding of the business processes as well as get better control over them.

 So, in that case, a better comparison to our business dashboard would be an aeroplane’s one, and it wouldn’t look so simple anymore.

 It’s likely to have all the required data, with lots of details.
 As a business management process, it also involves some interaction from the user to get some additional information.
 In that case, the dashboard would probably look overcrowded, hard to navigate and taking to much efforts from the user to access the necessary information.

 At the same time, we understand that we have to keep the dashboard simple and make sure that only essential and necessary information presented in an easy to read and understand way.

-What to do when can’t limit the number of parameters have to be present on the business dashboard?
+What can you do when you can’t limit the number of parameters have to be present on the business dashboard?
 The recipe is to back out of the traditional practices and recommendations to create a car-like dashboard and to become creative and invent the way your data would be able to speak for itself.
 It doesn’t matter which application you are going to use to create one: Qlik, Tableau, Power BI or any other Business Intelligence tool.
 It would be essential for yourself to get a good understanding of business processes you are trying to present and creatively find the best way to show the interactions and connections between them making sure that you put all the necessary information in there.